CONNIE C. LINAS, LCSW | OAKLAND THERAPY FOR INDIVIDUALS & COUPLES

 A Financial Therapist provides a structured, supportive atmosphere to work on money issues.

-If you answered yes to any of the above, you're not alone.
+If you answered yes to any of the above, you're in great company.
 Most of us didn't grow up talking openly about how to handle money.
 It's become a taboo topic that most of us keep secret, especially when we're in trouble.
-As a financial therapist, I help people exactly where you are.
-My clients become more sure of themselves and feel more solid about their relationship to money.
+As a financial therapist, I help you exactly where you are and start from there.

 A financial therapist counsels people (individually or with partners) on emotional stumbling blocks and other issues that come up when they try to meet financial goals.
-I provide a compassionate and structured way to help guide you through your goals, working side by side with you so you're not alone in this emotional work.
+A non-judgmental and compassionate relationship is essential.

 You've already been to a financial planner and read up on personal finance?
 And you're wondering how this will be different?

 Many of my clients tell me they've read books and talked to financial planners yet weren't able to implement what they learned in a way that really stuck.
-Financial planners can help choose investments and help you learn the difference between a Roth IRA and a 401K.
-They may even know quite a bit about the fear and shame many of their clients have.
 Yet many people who seek assistance from a financial planner or a debt counselor aren't sure what gets in the way when they try to implement advice they receive.
-Additionally, people have told me they feel frustrated when they receive advice on only one or two aspects of their financial wellbeing, such as getting out of debt or saving for retirement.

 See a therapist with specialized training and background well suited for financial work